 Over the past year, I’ve written about how to set your sponsored post rates and how to write ethical sponsored reviews… but I haven’t covered how to find blog sponsors in the first place.
 So, today is the day we talk about getting sponsors for your blog!

 First and foremost, I will mention that you can take the “if you build it they will come” approach.
 This does not meant that you can just start blogging and suddenly have sponsors emailing and calling you.
 You have to have a significant amount of traffic for that you happen.
 In my experiences, sponsors start reaching out when you have around 1000 pageviews per day and at least 5000 social followers on any given account.

-Follow this link to learn more about the blog traffic guide I recommend if you want to start getting more pageviews today: How I Went From 17K to 350K+ Monthly Page Views in 9 Months – I’m an affiliate for this ebook, and also purchased it myself.
+Follow this link to learn more about the blog traffic guide I recommend if you want to start getting more pageviews today :Traffic Transformation: 21 Strategies I Used to Increase My Monthly Page Views from 17k to 400k+ in 10 Months – I’m an affiliate for this ebook, and also purchased it myself.
 It is packed with great advice!

 If you’re proactive about finding sponsors instead, you can make a nice chunk of change, even if your blog is fairly new.
 Plus, you’ll be working with sponsors you actually like!

 So… let’s play offense and find sponsors for your blog…